claudare/notes_v0_2/README.md

 Second attempt at this

 Instead of

 `f(event) -> []sqlstatements`

-Do a direct nosql database access through a typed system `f(event, dbwraper) -> dbwrapper(state)`
+Do a direct nosql database mutation through a typed app db stateUpdater

+`f(event, stateUpdater) -> stateUpdater()`

 I will still use sqlite though.
 Create a dwrapper for all objects, make them queryable (sqlite actually has this).
 Never rouch raw database objects.
-As comic as it is, the data-tables will look like this:
+As comic as it is, most of the application state tables will look like this:
 ```
-id TEXT UNIQUE
+id VARCHAR(19) PRIMARY KEY NOT NULL
-value BLOB
+data BLOB NOT NULL
 ```
-Id should be generated as a random string with preseeding of the device id.
-Some loweruuid, but with higher density...
+Id is specially crafted for this purpose.

 All events are stored inside a stream.
 All inside a stream.

 There is a deviceId (fixed string!), devSeqId (autoincrementing per device), streamId (text), streamSeqId (autoincrementing per insert) and data (blob).
 StreamId is only used for quering and optimizing lookups of sorts.
 This will enable for granular conflict resolution.